 FIBA Europe Coaching Certificate

-The FIBA Europe Coaching Certificate (FECC) programme has established its position as one of the most prestigious coaching programmes in European sport.
-In 2017, the 6th edition will start its mission to develop 60 more coaches who are working with young talent.
+The FIBA Europe Coaching Certificate (FECC) program has established its position as one of the most prestigious coaching programs in European sport, developing coaches who are working with young talent.

 Mentored by Svetislav Pesic, the winning coach of multiple European and World Championship titles, the FECC is built around clinics held during FIBA European Youth Championships.

-Coaches have the opportunity to spend time in the gym watching games while also participate in discussion groups and attend workshops, all under the watchful eye of the FECC Project Group which includes for example Svetislav Pesic and Real Madrid head coach Pablo Laso, as well as other external experts in the fields of strength & conditioning; nutrition; officiating; anti-doping; injury prevention; psychology; pedagogics and didactics.
+Coaches have the opportunity to spend time in the gym watching games while also participate in discussion groups and attend workshops, all under the watchful eye of the FECC Project Group which includes for example Svetislav Pesic, Pablo Laso, Andrea Trinchieri, Pedro Martinez, Gordon Herbert and Marina Maljkovic as well as other external experts in the fields of strength & conditioning; nutrition; officiating; anti-doping; injury prevention; psychology; pedagogics and didactics.